 To work through it, grab yourself a pen and print out our free clarity template (linked below).

 Alternatively, you could write down the questions below as headers on a piece of paper – it’s up to you.
-As long as you are writing (that’s important!).
-Read on for further guidance.
+As long as you are writing down your goal (that’s important!).
+To find out more about why you need to be writing down goals.

 - Where am I now?